Maria Grazia SchiavoSoprano

 Her renditions of the following roles affirmed her as one of the most interesting sopranos of her generation in Bel Canto and Romantic repertoire: Violetta in La Traviata in Naples, Rome, Turin and Venice’s La Fenice under the baton of the late Nello Santi and in a Stefano Ranzani/Robert Carsen production; Gilda in Rigoletto at the Teatro Massimo Palermo and Valencia Palau de les Arts Reina Sofia; the title role in Lucia di Lammermoor in Turin, Naples and Rome; Adina in L’Elisir d’amore at the Bari Teatro Petruzzelli and Opéra de Wallonie-Liège; La Contessa di Folleville in Il Viaggio a Reims at the Rome Opera.
 She also appeared as Olympia in Offenbach’s Contes d’Hoffmann at the Naples Teatro di San Carlo.

-More recently, she performed the title role in Rossini’s Semiramide under Corrado Rovaris for the Opéra de Lausanne, and Lisetta in La Gazetta for the Rossini Opera Festival in Pesaro with Carlo Rizzi conducting.
+More recently, she has returned to Bel Canto, performing the title role in Rossini’s Semiramide under Corrado Rovaris for the Opéra de Lausanne, Lisetta in La Gazetta for the Rossini Opera Festival in Pesaro with Carlo Rizzi conducting, Marie in Donizetti’s Fille du régiment in a Stefano Ranzani/Barbe & Doucet production for La Fenice and Adina in Donizetti’s Elisir d’amore in Rennes, Angers and Nantes.

 She has issued several CDs with Naïve: Pulcinella vendicato by Paisiello, Statira Principessa di Persia by Cavalli and Coralità e Devotione by Provenzale.
 She has recorded Pergolesi’s Stabat Mater with Stéphanie d’Oustrac and Antonio Florio for the label Eloquentia, and features on the CD “Le Cantate Italiane di Handel” with la Risonanza released by Glossa.
-Maria Grazia’s first solo album “Furor!” with music by Spanish com-poser Terradellas achieved great critical acclaim.
+Maria Grazia’s first solo album “Furor!” with music by Spanish composer Terradellas achieved great critical acclaim.

 Media